Skip to Main Content

 • If it is necessary for the audience to see a browser load, use video editing to speed up or slow down the process.

-Static images and text are good additions to screen recording.
-They convey information without the cognitive load of motion.
+Static images and text are good additions to screen recording because they convey information without the cognitive load of motion.
 Below are recommendations to find or create effective images.

 • Look for images with the .PNG or .TIFF file extension instead of .JPG or .JPEG.